-- CleanSlate is a doctor-led office practice, providing medical treatment for a variety of addictions
+- CleanSlate is a doctor-led office practice, providing medication-assisted treatment for a variety of addictions

 - In 2012, CleanSlate was the first-ever recipient of the SAMHSA (Substance Abuse and Mental Health Services Administration) Science and Service Award for office-based opioid treatment.

-If you have not received care at CleanSlate within the past 30 days would like to return, call our intake team today at 1 (413) 341-1787.
+If you have not received care at CleanSlate within the past 30 days would like to return, call our intake team today at 833-505-HOPE.

-We treat opioid dependence with buprenorphine (Suboxone) or Vivitrol.
-Depending on your treatment program and which medication we prescribe you, you’ll either receive a prescription that you can fill at your local pharmacy (buprenorphine/Suboxone) or come in for an injection on a monthly basis (Vivitrol).
-In addition to appointments at CleanSlate, our program requires that patients get counseling to work through the issues that led to addiction.
-We help our patients find the best counseling options for them in their local communities.
+We treat opioid dependence with Suboxone or Vivitrol.
+Depending on your treatment program and which medication we prescribe you, you’ll either receive a prescription that you can fill at your local pharmacy (Suboxone) or come in for an injection on a monthly basis (Vivitrol).

-Buprenorphine (Suboxone) is a medication used to treat opioid addiction.
-Unlike methadone and other medications used to treat opioid dependency, buprenorphine (Suboxone) is a prescription-based medication that you can take at home.
+Suboxone (like Zubsolv and Bunavail, a brand name for buprenorphine) is a medication used to treat opioid addiction.
+Unlike methadone and other medications used to treat opioid dependency, Suboxone is a prescription-based medication that you can take at home.
 It works by reducing and eliminating cravings for opioids, while allowing the patient to function normally with a clear mind and understanding.

-Buprenorphine (suboxone) cannot be taken during pregnancy.
 Side effects can include faintness/dizziness, jaundice (skin turns yellow), loss of appetite, sleepiness, sleeplessness, constipation and headache.
-If you experience more severe side effects, like a rash or difficulty breathing, call 911 immediately.
+If you experience more severe side effects, like a rash or difficulty breathing, call 911 immediately

 Depends on the person.
 At your intake appointment, you and your CleanSlate doctor will work together to create your treatment plan.
-Part of creating this plan involves selecting which medication is better for you in your circumstances – buprenorphine (Suboxone), or Vivitrol.
-Other deciding factors include current or previous treatment with buprenorphine (Suboxone) or Vivitrol, if you’ve been through an inpatient detox program, the extent of your addiction history, etc.
+Part of creating this plan involves selecting which medication is better for you in your circumstances – Suboxone, or Vivitrol.
+Other deciding factors include current or previous treatment with Suboxone or Vivitrol, if you’ve been through an inpatient detox program, the extent of your addiction history, etc.

 One of our intake specialists will talk to you for about 15 minutes and set up your first appointment.
 We’ll ask you some questions about your medical history and create your treatment plan.